cs3216/cs3216.github.io/website/coursework/product-design/index.md

 <p>Every good app / platform / website / service begins with a problem they are looking to solve for a target user.
 As this assignment is due on <strong>{formatDate(assignments.product_design.submission)}</strong>, we recommend you pick a target user who is abundantly available around you, e.g. your fellow NUS students.
 This way, you can easily conduct your user testing.</p>

 Study your users.
 Think of a problem/pain point you think they are facing now.
-List down the problem/pain point and assumptions you have about:
+List down and substantiate the problem/pain point and assumptions you have about:

 1. Why are they facing this problem
 2. How are they living / dealing with this problem now